 It’s also hard to ignore the incestuous overtones of any scene between Parry and his possessive sister (Windsor).
 A favorite exchange is the one where Windsor is tending to her brother in bed and says, “Can I get you some hot milk before I leave?”
 His reply, delivered with venomous self-loathing: “Milk?
 I’d like to get so drunk I’d look in a mirror and spit at my own face!”

 Yes, The Girl in Black Stockings is everything you’d expect from a lurid murder mystery, custom made for drive-in audiences, but it’s also much more.
-Beautifully filmed in crisp black and white at Lake Tahoe by William Margulies with a lounge music score by Les Baxter, The Girl in Black Stockings is exploitation film-making at its finest – which means it’s degenerate, campy, irredeemably sexist, and compulsive viewing for anyone who owns a copy of The Psychotronic Encyclopedia of Film.
+Beautifully filmed in crisp black and white by William Margulies in and around Kanab, Utah (including the historic Parry Lodge), The Girl in Black Stockings is exploitation film-making at its finest – which means it’s degenerate, campy, irredeemably sexist, and compulsive viewing for anyone who owns a copy of The Psychotronic Encyclopedia of Film.
+It also features an appropriate lounge music score by Les Baxter.
 MGM released The Girl in Black Stockings as a DVD-R in May 2011 as part of their MGM Special Limited Edition Collection.
 It is a no-frills release with no extras but it should please fans of the film until an upgrade comes along.

 *This is an expanded and updated version of an article that first appeared on the Turner Classic Movies website.